richard1615/encode-multiversX/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [x] Code generation, compilation and deployment
+- [x] Interact with contracts (ERC20 as of now)
-- [x] Add Changelog
+- [x] Send and view balances of accounts
-- [x] Add back to top links
+- [x] Lookup Multiversx Documentation
+- [ ] Improve code generation, expand training dataset
-- [ ] Add Additional Templates w/ Examples
+- [ ] Swap tokens using Ashswap
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Extend interaction to other contracts
-- [ ] Multi-language Support
-    - [ ] Chinese
+    - [ ] ERC721
-    - [ ] Spanish
+    - [ ] ERC1155

-See the [open issues](https://github.com/CommanderAstern/encode-multiversX/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>